 The Commission only has authority under FPA section 204 to regulate securities issuances and assumptions of liability by public utilities.
 Issuances of securities and assumptions of liability by holding companies and affiliates of public utilities do not require section 204 authorization unless those companies also happen to be public utilities.
-Section 201(e) of the FPA defines a public utility as "any person who owns or operates facilities subject to the jurisdiction of the Commission."
-Facilities subject to the jurisdiction of the Commission include facilities for "the transmission of electric energy in interstate commerce and . . . the sale of electric energy at wholesale in interstate commerce."
-As such, any "company transmitting electric energy in interstate commerce or selling electric energy at wholesale in interstate commerce" is a public utility for purposes of section 204.
-The Commission makes no distinction under section 204 with respect whether a public utility is investor-owned or not-for-profit.
+Section 201(e) of the FPA defines a public utility as "any person who owns or operates facilities subject to the jurisdiction of the Commission."1289 Facilities subject to the jurisdiction of the Commission of electric energy in interstate commerce and . . . the sale of electric energy at wholesale in interstate commerce."1290 As such, any "company transmitting electric energy in interstate commerce or selling electric energy at wholesale in interstate commerce of section 204.
+1291 The Commission makes no distinction under section 204 with respect whether a public utility is investor-owned or not-for-profit.1292